Provable Robust Saliency-based Explanations: Experiments

 \subsection{Overall robustness results}

-\textbf{Attackability of ranking-based explanation.} Table \ref{tab:comprehensive_result} reports P@$k$ under ERAttack and MSE attacks for every model on all datasets.
-We observe that more than 50$\%$ of models achieve at least 90$\%$ P@$k$ under MSE attacks, concluding that MSE attack cannot effectively alter the rankings of salient features, even without extra defense (row Vanilla).
-The ineffective attack method can give a false impression of explanation robustness.
+\textbf{Attackability of ranking-based explanation.} Table \ref{tab:comprehensive_result} reports the explanation robustness of different models against ERAttack and MSE attacks on all datasets.
+More than 50$\%$ of models achieve at least 90$\%$ P@$k$ against MSE attacks, concluding that MSE attack cannot effectively alter the rankings of salient features, even without extra defense (row Vanilla).
+The ineffective attack method can give a false (over-optimistic) impression of explanation robustness.
 In contrast, ERAttack can displace more salient features from the top-$k$ positions for most models and datasets, leading to significantly lower P@$k$ values than MSE attack.
-For example, about $50\%$ of the top $50$ features are out of top positions under ERAttack on average on ADHD, while less than $20\%$ of the top $50$ features drop out of the top under the MSE attack.
-The trade-off between accuracy and explanation robustness is explored in Fig. \ref{fig:acc_robust_trade_off}.
+Intuitively, R2ET performs better against attacks since the attackers (by either MSE attack or ERAttack) are supposed to keep the predictions unchanged.
+R2ET maintains consistency between model explanations and predictions, which ensures that significant manipulation in the top salient features leads to a detectable change in the model's predictions.